GitHub

 |---|---|---|

-github_list_repos | List accessible repositories | No |
+| List repositories | See your accessible repos | No |

-github_get_file | Read file contents | No |
+| Read files | View code, configs, and docs | No |

-github_create_or_update_file | Create or modify files | Yes |
+| Create or update files | Add or edit files (creates commits) | Yes |

-github_list_commits | List recent commits | No |
+| List commits | See recent changes | No |

-github_list_pull_requests | List PRs in a repo | No |
+| List pull requests | View open and closed PRs | No |

-github_create_pull_request | Create a new PR | Yes |
+| Create pull request | Open a new PR | Yes |

 Use cases

-- Daily digest of commits and PRs
+- Daily digest of commits and pull requests

-- Highlight stale PRs
+- Highlight stale PRs that need attention

-- Track what shipped
+- Track what shipped this week

-PR review reminder
+PR review reminders

-Find PRs waiting for your review:
+- Find PRs waiting for your review

-- Filter by age
+- Filter by how long they’ve been open

-Code watch
+Code monitoring

-Monitor for specific changes:
+Watch for specific changes:

-- Alert on dependency updates
+- Track dependency updates

-- Track configuration changes
+- Monitor configuration changes

 Automated documentation

-Keep docs in sync:
+Keep docs in sync with your code:

-- Generate release notes
+- Generate release notes from commits

 Repository access